umbraco/UmbracoDocs/umbraco-forms/developer/contentapps.md

 ---
-meta.Title: Content Apps
+description: "Use Content Apps to provide your content editors with even more functionality when building Forms in Umbraco."
 ---

 # Content Apps

 [Umbraco Content Apps](../../umbraco-cms/extending/content-apps.md) can be configured to appear alongside forms in the Umbraco Forms backoffice section.

-They will appear after the default "Design" and "Settings" apps when editing a form in the back-office:
+They will appear after the default "Design" and "Settings" apps when editing a form in the backoffice:

 ![Umbraco Forms Content App](images/content-app.png)